Dolly Parton’s Imagination Library

 LOCAL ENROLLMENTS DEPEND ON LOCAL DONATIONS

 Dolly Parton’s Imagination Library is supported locally by community partners, such as United Way of the Plains.
 Local enrollments depend on local donations.
-Your gift of $25 sponsors one child for a full year in the program.
+Your gift of $25 funds one child for a full year in the program.

 Gifts by Check